Site hosted by Angelfire.com: Build your free website today!

 If put on the spot, and asked what was the single greatest benefit for Sangschule members, most people would say their increased confidence in their own ability to sing.

 So what have been some of the highlights?
-Too many to remember, really, but Sangschule members recall fondly the 'Muckle Sing' events and one day workshops that we helped organise for many years to bring together large numbers of singers from other groups in central Scotland that operate like we do.
+Over almost a quarter century, too many to remember, really, but Sangschule members recall fondly the 'Muckle Sing' events held in West Lothian, and one day workshops that we helped organise for many years to bring together singers from other groups in central Scotland that operate like we do.
 And there was the time that we were invited to Celtic Connections, where we did fairly much what we do every week, but under the eyes of about 150 of an audience in the Piping Centre, almost all of whom were singing lustily by the time we finished.

 An ongoing pleasure for all members is the chance to work with some great singers and inspirational teachers.
-Over the years, Sangschule has been tutored by, among others, Christine Kydd, Aileen Carr, Gordeanna McCulloch, Anne and Scott Murray of the Sangsters, Sylvia McGowan and Elaine Wallace of Stairheid Gossip, and Amy Lord.
-We have had occasional sessions tutored by such singers as Sheena Wellington, Eileen Penman, Anne Neilson, Karine Polwart, Ewan McVicar and Sara Grey.
+Over the years, Sangschule has been tutored by, among others, Christine Kydd, Aileen Carr, Gordeanna McCulloch, Anne and Scott Murray of the Sangsters, and Sylvia McGowan and Elaine Wallace of Stairheid Gossip.
+We have had occasional sessions tutored by such great singers as Sheena Wellington, Eileen Penman, Anne Neilson, Karine Polwart, Ewan McVicar and Sara Grey.

 Within the last few years, we have concentrated on helping volunteers from among our members learn the skills that are necessary to teach songs, and this has added a new dimension to our activities.
 In recent years we have found much satisfaction in taking our own product - the teaching and sharing of songs - to different venues.
 We have done three of these at festivals since summer 2006, and now have a regular slot at the Linlithgow Folk Festival.